-The threshold of one or more hospitalizations meets the federal standard for a catastrophe and state requirements for reporting.
+The threshold of a fatal accident, one or more hospitalizations, loss of an eye or amputation meets the federal standard for required notification to OSHA and state requirements for reporting.

 Notes:

 - Investigations delayed due to limitations that exist in Alaska such as weather, lack of roads, and travel restrictions, will not be counted against the percentage.
 However, an investigation will be initiated as soon as conditions permit. - Hospitalization equates to an in-patient overnight stay of at least one night.